Receive text message OR email updates about new scholarships, upcoming scholarship deadlines, or other scholarship information!

 2) FSA ID for student and parent completing the application

-3) W2's or records of money earned from previous year.
+3) W2's or records of money earned from the previous year.
 Yours and your parents'.
 If you have not filed this year's taxes, use your W2's from last year's tax return as an estimate.
 You will have to update your income after the FAFSA is submitted.

 4) Tax Documents